 Why do I need to worry about negative reviews?

 Bad reviews directly affect your business’s bottom line by driving away customers.
 According to a ReviewTrackers survey, 94% of consumers report that an online review persuaded them to avoid a particular business.
 This number is worrisome because a company’s online profile is now one of the main ways that people learn about it.
-In 2017, 93% of consumers checked online reviews when deciding whether or not to do business with a local firm.
+In fact, 90% of consumers say they regularly consider reviews when making a purchase decision.

 Online reviews also carry a lot of weight with consumers.
-Research from BrightLocal reveals that 85% of people value reviewers’ opinions as much as they would a friend or family member’s personal recommendation.
-Moreover, 40% of individuals would avoid a business because of a negative review.
+Research from BrightLocal reveals that nearly half of people value reviewers’ opinions as much as they would a friend or family member’s personal recommendation.

-Besides turning away potential customers, bad online reviews can hurt your company’s SEO.
-In a recent survey conducted by Moz, online reviews accounted for up to 10% of local search engine ranking decisions.
+Besides turning away potential customers, bad online reviews can hurt your company’s SEO, as Google and other search engines tend to display businesses with lots of positive reviews in the highly visible Map Pack at the top of local search results.
 Thus, having a number of poor reviews can cause your company’s website to appear farther down the page in a Google search.

 What are my options for dealing with bad reviews?

 Before you can begin to address your negative reviews, you’ll need to identify which ones are the most problematic.
 To accomplish this, you can do a number of Google searches for your company name and see what negative content comes up.

 When deciding which reviews to tackle first, you’ll want to take into account how high they rank in your search results.
 The higher on the page they appear, the more likely it is that a potential customer will read them.

 You should also look up your company on the most popular online business review sites, such as Angi (previously known as Angie’s List), Insider Pages, and Google Business Profile (formerly Google My Business).